houda921/dj-website-gomycode/README.md

 ## Running unit tests

-Run `npm run-script test` to execute the unit tests via Jest.
+Run `npm run-script test` to execute the unit tests.
 Because this is a personal project and mainly used for experimentation, not everything is under test.
 I do not recommend working this way, as a website gets more complex when it grows.
 Because I'm the only maintainer, I'm aware of the risks and advantages of this approach.
 In general I prefer to work